 The pre-production prototype of the Wide Angle Sub-Surface Profiler (WASSP) has been undergoing local tests and trials.
 WASSP provides detailed profiles of the seafloor in high resolution 2D or 3D views, generated in real time.
-Final contract negotiations are nearing completion for delivery of two production units and production baseline update of the trial unit.
+The production contract has been signed and delivery is expected in third quarter 2015.